act-rules/act-rules.github.io/pages/glossary/explicit-section-of-content.md

 **Note:** When one of these elements is the single child of a similar element, they form a single explicit section of content, rather than one each, because they have the exact same content.

-**Note:** a subtree rooted at a node is this node and all its descendants.
+**Note:** A subtree rooted at a node is this node and all its descendants.

 **Note:** Explicit sections of content are only useful for users of technologies that somehow expose these elements, for example by listing landmarks or providing a way to navigate directly to them.